dino115/data_maps/README.md

 ## Usage

 ### Mapper
-The DataMaps::Mapper only converts data from a ruby Hash.
+The DataMaps::Mapper converts data from a ruby hash to another.

 ```ruby
 mapper = DataMaps::Mapper.new(mapping)